nushackers/nushackers-site/content/fridayhacks/_index.md

 We have up to 2 talks at each session, talks are usually 30-45 minutes long.
 Dinner is always served (usually pizza).
 Food is served at 6:30pm, talks start at 7pm.

+We also record the talks if the speaker consents.
+Find our recordings [here](/recordings).

 ![Friday Hacks #71](//i.imgur.com/sEBVHCx.jpg)

 ## Speaker FAQ